hartaap/traffic-simulator-c-/Meeting-notes.md

 4. Jiri: Implement the handling of situations where the JSON file contains an invalid city.
 Each team member should be able to run & compile the project

+# Meeting 3.12.2023 11:30-12:30
+**Participants:**
+Artur Brander
+Aape Hartikainen
+Jaakko Karhu
+Jiri Simell

+## Summary of works
+1. Aape has worked on building profiles, adding different types of buildings with their own properties.
+2. Artur integrated the JSON-library into the project and made unit tests for it.
+Additionally, added an initial implementation of the simulator class to decouple the GUI from the simulator itself.
+Looked a bit into analysis as well.
+3. Jaakko implemented the car movement.
+Cars calculate shortest paths using Dijkstras algorithm.
+Added a visualization class to decouple the simulation and GUI.
+4. Jiri improved the implementations of the TrafficLight and Intersection classes, and modified the City class according to the changes.
+Additionally, Jiri spent time on solving the configuration issues of the project.

+## Challenges
+1. The code finally compiled with modifications to the CMake configuration.
+2. How to make cars not crash into each other, how to integrate traffic lights.

+## Actions
+1. Artur is working on the Simulator class.
+2. Aape is working on Building and Person profiles.
+3. Jaakko is working on the the visualization class and how traffic lights and other cars affect car movement.
+4. Jiri: Look into testing.

+## Project status
+## Deviations from the plan:
+Created new Simulator & Visualization classes for the project to decouple the GUI and simulation.

+## TODOs
+1. Artur: Try to progress with the Simulator class as much as possible.
+Create the text interface for the user to enter commands to start/pause/stop/load the simulation.
+Finish the JSON file loading.
+2. Aape: Modify City class function AddBuilding so it functions with building profiles.
+Figure out what a person does when it has no event on schedule and is in some building other than home.
+3. Jaakko: Finish the visualization class, integrate traffic lights to the city and make cars move according to them.
+Also make cars avoid crashes.
+4. Jiri: Implement some tests.